Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 Couriers, package/freight shipping, food & drink delivery, grocery delivery, flower/gift delivery, overnight delivery, package tracking, international service, etc.

-TVs, radios, mobile devices, home entertainment, laptops, tablets, cameras, computer hardware, game consoles, drones, external or integrated VR/AR devices, sound systems, etc. Electronic devices may be aimed at consumers or businesses.
+TVs, radios, mobile devices, home entertainment, laptops, tablets, cameras, smart home devices, computer hardware, game consoles, drones, VR/AR technology, sound systems, etc. Electronic devices may be aimed at consumers or businesses.

 Unregulated products/services focused on consumer health and/or promoting a healthy lifestyle.
 Includes digital health products, fitness trackers, health/fitness apps, exercise equipment, nutraceuticals, vitamins, energy bars and drinks, etc.; fitness studios; weight loss and fitness programs, training camps and facilities, etc.

-All forms of e-sports and single and multi-player video games, including virtual reality, arcade, console, mobile, online & computer games.
+All forms of e-sports and single and multi-player video games, including virtual reality, arcade, console, mobile, online and computer games.

 Mobile network providers, high speed internet access services, online services, bundled communications (internet, telephone, and TV), etc.